 - To get rid of Dust;

-No one likes a dusty environment, as it can make one very uncomfortable and also harmful to the health.
-Air purifiers can help you get rid of dust in your home, an air purifier circulates the air in your room, as it pulls in air it equally pulls in all dust and tiny particles floating in the air.
+No one likes a dusty environment, as it can make one very uncomfortable and also harmful to health.
+Air purifiers can help you get rid of dust in your home, an air purifier circulates the air in your room, as it pulls in the air it equally pulls in all dust and tiny particles floating in the air.
 It helps keeps the place clean as dust and dust mites may spell out dirt.

 - To get rid of Mold;

-Air purifiers help to get rid of airborne mold spores, these mold spores can which irritate the lungs which can result in allergies.
+Air purifiers help to get rid of airborne mold spores, these mold spores can irritate the lungs which can result in allergies.
 Just like in getting rid of dust, the air purifier draws in air and other tiny particles in the air – mold included – to help keep the air clean and pure.
 As the mold spores are gotten rid of, you also would no longer perceive the musty smell these mold spores create.